Westover Church

-Westover Church is a historic church located 5 mi west of Charles City off Virginia State Route 5 in Charles City, Virginia, United States.
+Westover Church is a historic church located 5 mi west of Charles City off Virginia State Route 5 in Charles City County, Virginia, United States.
 It was built in 1731 and added to the National Register of Historic Places in 1972.

 Theodorick Bland of Westover, Walter Aston, and William Byrd I are buried near the original site of the Westover Church.
 The tomb of Benjamin Harrison IV has also been reported to be on the grounds.